komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="tribeaesthetic.jpg" alt="Closeup of mural" caption="I liked the murals they had all over the place.">}}

-The tour guide talked on and off about how the tribe faired during Japanese occupation, and mentioned specifically really classic fascist techniques employed, such as choosing specific members of the tribe to police the camp they'd all been moved to, rather than use Japanese soldiers to do so.
+The tour guide talked on and off about how the tribe fared during Japanese occupation, and mentioned specifically really classic fascist techniques employed, such as choosing specific members of the tribe to police the camp they'd all been moved to, rather than use Japanese soldiers to do so.
 He lamented that the Japanese also forced them to stop their custom of beheading intruders, and that the Japanese forced them to make toilets.

 {{< figure src="tribebutterfly.jpg" alt="Butterflies" caption="There were hundreds of butterflies around." >}}
 {{< figure src="tribepoint2.jpg" alt="All of us posing in front of the sculpture" caption="We must stand and point again before moving on." >}}